Police Officer – Can I go Bankrupt

 - Can you go Bankrupt if you are a Police Officer?

-Can I go Bankrupt if I work for the Police
+- How to go Bankrupt if you work for the Police Force.

 Personal debt problems amongst the police community are as common as in any other jobs.
 If you work for the police you are just as likely to have debt problems as your neighbour.
 Most forces recognise this and are supportive of finding a sensible way to deal with the issue.